 The one who chugged Cognac

 Sometimes, airports can be tricky to navigate, and surprise security checkpoints can put a wrench in plans.
 That was the case for one woman who was flying through Beijing Capital International Airport and purchased a pricey bottle of booze.
 When she wasn’t allowed to bring her $189 purchase of Remy Martin XO Excellence on her flight to Wenzhou, she had two choices: Leave it…or chug it.
 Against better judgment, she downed every last ounce.
-What’s even more impressive is that she somehow walked herself onto the jet.
-We just wonder how she was feeling when she landed!
+Sure enough, she got so intoxicated that she wasn’t allowed to board the plane.
 So, what can you take on your flight?
 Here are 7 surprising foods and drinks you can bring on a plane—and 6 you can’t.

 The one who wore double-digit layers

 We’re not sure how it happens, but no matter how easily everything once fit into our bags when we packed them at home, somehow everything has doubled by the time we return from a trip.
 That’s what happened to one man who was coming back from a vacay in Iceland and realized his bag was going to be way over the weight limit.
 To avoid paying the cost, he put on ten shirts and eight pairs of pants and attempted to go through security.
 Unfortunately for his wallet, he was denied a boarding pass and turned away, leaving him to front the fee.
 In addition to ten-plus layers, you shouldn’t wear these things on a plane, according to flight attendants.